NoCheatPlus/Docs/Development/Design.md

 Solution:
 * Track more fine grained on-ground/resetcond/etc. states with objects.
 Keep 3 moves at least.
 Such will allow simpler workarounds for a range of oddities and transitions.
 Uncertain: could track more than three, even on-demand.

+## Track sequences of (continuous) violations.

+Reduce false positives by tracking continuous violations.

+* Mostly thought of for the survivalfly check, could also be useful for passable.
+* Just set-back silently, without increasing the violation level, and without running all the violation handling.
+(Problematic might be that compatibility hooks can't help anymore in this case.
+Future design could do something about it.)
+* Configuration:
+** Maximum number of subsequent violations to skip (including all and none, later possibly try a mixture of 'long' for teleport/login and latency estimate.).
+** Warning message for staff with a player being stuck in violations (message, count to activation, count/timing to repeat).

+## Horizontal speeding

+Counter measures:
+* Confine bunny hop further.
+Find side conditions that can be (re-) added.
+* Track the average speed per so and so seconds.
+* Track bunny hop frequency.
+* Might attempt to detect sprint speed without sprinting.
+While server side sprint state can be inconsistent, there might be conditions with which to detect players, who should send a sprint start but don't.
+[Only useful, if that does something to the hunger level.]

+Tracking the average speed mid-term seems quite promising, because it allows checking typical medium speed for ground+air and water+air and the like, limiting speeding for any medium[+air combination].

+Technicalities:
+* It would probably need tracking the allowed "normal" speed vs. the used speed.
+Recording the ratio and number of events may be best, using ActionAccumulator.
+Resetting and skipping conditions might be intricate, thinking of the player sending small moves in-between [could give rise to using another data structure].
+Tracking distance vs. real time is problematic, due to congestion/lag considerations.
+Having morepackets for that, we should have a good start on chases with going per-packet.
+* Tracking the speed above average might be prone to false positives under some curcumstances, so some care is necessary (velocity, cascading in generic cases).
+* Preventing the impact of false positives with tracking sequences of (continuous) violations, see above.
+* Friction envelopes after receiving velocity or switching state from somewhere (elytra, flying, whatever) need to be distinguishable from speeding.
+ * Probably already useful if we confine it only to the rough bunny envelopes (where we allow to move faster than normal without velocity).
+ * Tracking mid-term speed change by regarding shorter intervals will help to distinguish.
+* Hard to tell where to set back to.
+Possibly needs keeping an extra mid-term set-back location like for morepakets, or we freeze the player in-place more or less.

 # Uncertain